cioran0/free-R-resources/README.md

 💰Finance
 1. **Tidy Finance with R** https://www.tidy-finance.org/r/ N.B.
 Some of the datasets may be unusable, inaccessible or prohibitively expensive.

-➕➖ LaTeX (math-ness for publishing articles)
+➕LaTeX (math-ness for publishing articles)
 1. CTAN <https://www.ctan.org/> has a lot of free books.
 2. LaTeX Primer https://www.maths.tcd.ie/~dwilkins/LaTeXPrimer/ (pdf is linked on his page)
 3. The Short Guide to LaTeX <https://mirrors.mit.edu/CTAN/info/lshort/english/lshort.pdf> (shorter version 150p)